ballerina-platform/ballerina-dev-website/learn/user-guide/testing-ballerina-code/mocking.md

     // Stub to return the specified mock response when the `get` function is called. test:prepare(clientEndpoint).when("get").thenReturn(getMockResponse());

-    // Stub to return the specified mock response when the specified argument is passed. test:prepare(clientEndpoint).when("get").withArguments("/categories")
-        .thenReturn(getCategoriesResponse());

     // Invoke the function to test.
     string result = checkpanic getRandomJoke("Sheldon");